Disaster Preparedness and Response

-- 59,454 tons have been removed in 39 days.
+- 59,454 tons were removed in 39 days.

-257 - Number of sites requiring debris removal, known as of August 24.
+- 257 sites requiring debris removal, known as of August 24, 2007.

-257 - Number of sites ready for debris removal.
+- 257 sites ready for debris removal.

-161 - Number of sites with sample results approved.
-Change of: 0.
+- 161 sites with sample results approved.

 As the Angora fire emergency moved into the recovery phase, CIWMB entered into an agreement with El Dorado County to have its contractor, A. J. Diani, remove construction debris, including destroyed cars, foundations, building materials, white goods, and household contents; perform random soil sampling of the building sites; and perform interim erosion/storm water run off controls.